Constructive basic theory of central simple algebras: Central simple algebras: basic results

-\begin{theorem}[Wedderburn's theorem, constructive form] If $A$ is simple and contains a nonzero noninvertible element, then $A$ can be written $\MM_q(F)\otimes B\simeq \MM_q(B)$, where $q>1$ and $B$ is simple.
-Moreover if~$A$ is central simple, then so is $B$. \end{theorem}
+\begin{theorem}[Wedderburn's theorem, constructive form] Let \(A\) be a simple \(F\)-algebra.
+If \(A\) contains a nonzero noninvertible element, then \(A\) can be written as \(\MM_q(B)\), where \(q>1\) and \(B\) is a simple \(F\)-algebra.
+Moreover if~\(A\) is central simple, then so is~\(B\). \end{theorem}